-Biceps tendonitis is a common cause for arm and shoulder pain and dysfunction.
+Biceps tendonitis is a common cause of arm and shoulder pain and dysfunction.

 It affects almost every activity you’re doing in your daily life.
 And that’s why you want to get rid of it as fast as possible.

 Luckily for you, this is possible.

 Here, I’ll show you exactly how to treat your biceps tendonitis by yourself at home through self-massage and a few exercises.

 It will help you recover within a few weeks.

 I’ll also teach you something about the anatomy of the biceps and what is causing this problem in the first place so that it won’t happen again.

 Your biceps runs from your shoulder to the radius in your lower arm.
 We call it a biarticular muscle because it serves two joints.

 The biceps muscle originates from 2 parts of your shoulder blade.